radhika2208/ProboApp/README.md

-# Probo Market Price Simulation
+# Probo Market Price Calculation

 This project simulates market pricing logic for a binary opinion market (YES/NO) like Probo.
 It maintains a live order book and computes metrics like Best Bid, Best Ask, Mid Price, and Weighted Average Price.